 In 1697, Spain recognized France’s presence on Hispaniola and ceded the western third of the island.
 The French call their new territory Saint-Domingue (used interchangeably with "Saint Domingue" and "St. Domingue") and the Spanish call their territory Santo Domingo.
 Today, the island is shared by modern-day Haiti and the Dominican Republic.

 The Haitian Revolution Timeline uses common French spellings of locations to make it easier to cross-reference events to learn more.
 However, it is worth noting that Haitian Kreyòl spelling will differ, although places may sound the same when spoken aloud.
 For example, the city of Léogâne (French spelling) may also be written as Leogane, Leyogann (Kreyòl spelling), or Leyogàn (alternate Kreyòl spelling).
+Key figures in the Haitian Revolution may have different spellings for their names as well.
+Henri Christophe, for example, was an anglophile who went by Henry Christophe.

 Names, terms, and framing of history matter.
 As you read the Timeline and encounter synonymous terms like "enslaved Africans" vs. "slaves" vs. "rebels," ask yourself, "what else does this term tell me about who documented this history, not just what happened?"